 Here are my favorite things to have on hand for hosts and hostesses that seem to have everything, which is pretty typical of my clients and friends.

-- If they have a pet, you may give a gift to the furry beast instead.
+If they have a pet, you may give a gift to the furry beast instead.
 People will really love you as the gift is gobbled up and they don’t have to drag some token out to put on display every time you arrive at their door in the future!

-- Specialty teas and accessories are always graciously accepted.
+Always graciously accepted.
 The herbal aromatherapy blends that are intended for night and evening relaxation are the best.
 Anything that helps people fall asleep is usually used quickly and appreciated.

-- Personalized notepads are always a hit.
+These are always a hit.
 If you plan ahead far enough, you can do this for as many people as possible during the holidays.
 But you can just as easily get them with an initial or another motif that fits their personality.
 Quality is king here, though—we are not talking spiral-bound scribble books.

-- For hosts who love to travel, designer luggage tags in bright colors to help them ID their bags when having to fly commercial (the horrors of transit)!
+For hosts who love to travel, designer luggage tags in bright colors to help them ID their bags when having to fly commercial (the horrors of transit)!

-- Readers will love a fitting hard-bound release or biography, even more, when you include a luxurious bookmark (or one that is personalized).
+Readers will love a fitting hard-bound release or biography, even more, when you include a luxurious bookmark (or one that is personalized).

-- Look for chic portable phone chargers (wireless) that can be popped into a bag or pocket for those you know are all about texting, social media and working remotely from their phone.
+Look for chic portable phone chargers (wireless) that can be popped into a bag or pocket for those you know are all about texting, social media and working remotely from their phone.
 No one can have enough of these on hand.

-- And yes, homemade treats are perfectly acceptable, as long as they are fresh, creatively packaged and you don’t expect them to be added to the cocktail buffet!
+And yes, homemade treats are perfectly acceptable, as long as they are fresh, creatively packaged and you don’t expect them to be added to the cocktail buffet!
 And don’t even think about re-boxing something you bought at Whole Foods.
 The host always knows!